mom-ocean/MOM5/doc/web/user_guide.md

 ## Contributing to MOM

 MOM developers aim to provide the international climate research community with a repository for robust and well documented methods to simulate the ocean climate system.
 Consequently, we encourage interested researchers to contribute to MOM by commenting on code features, and providing new modules that enhance simulation integrity (e.g., a new physical parameterization or new advection scheme) or increase the model's functionality.

+The [Model Development Lab](http://www.mom-ocean.org) (MDL) provides infrastructure to facilitate contributions from the MOM community.

 ## Source code and data sets